devops-kida/devops-learning/markdown-formatting-tutorial.md

 ---
 ***
 drawing a new line
+#Make sure that there is empty line before and after the line.
 ___
 to draw a lin just add three astrick or three underscore or three hyphen